matth-x/MicroOcpp/README.md

 PlatformIO package: [MicroOcpp](https://registry.platformio.org/libraries/matth-x/MicroOcpp)

-MicroOcpp is an implementation of the OCPP communication behavior.
+MicroOCPP is an implementation of the OCPP communication behavior.
 It automatically initiates the corresponding OCPP operations once the hardware status changes or the RFID input is updated with a new value.
 Conversely it processes new data from the server, stores it locally and updates the hardware controls when applicable.

 Please take `examples/ESP/main.cpp` as the starting point for the first project.
 It is a minimal example which shows how to establish an OCPP connection and how to start and stop charging sessions.
 The API documentation can be found in [`MicroOcpp.h`](https://github.com/matth-x/MicroOcpp/blob/main/src/MicroOcpp.h).
 Also check out the [Docs](https://matth-x.github.io/MicroOcpp).